raymondrob311/osticket-prereqs/README.md

 <img src="https://i.imgur.com/gDR1YeD.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Part 1 (Create Virtual Machine in Azure)
--Create a Resource Group
+  1.Create a Resource Group
--Create a Windows 10 Virtual Machine (VM) with 2-4 Virtual CPUs -When you are creating the VM, let it create a new Virtual Network (Vnet)
+  2.Create a Windows 10 Virtual Machine (VM) with 2-4 Virtual CPUs 3.When you are creating the VM, let it create a new Virtual Network (Vnet)

 </p>
 <br />